fatimaabubakaradam/recipe-website/README.md

 - **Desktop View:** On larger screens, more content is displayed at once, making it easier to browse through multiple recipes.

 Key features include:
-- **Recipe Search and Filter:** Quickly find recipes or filter by cuisine, difficulty, or cooking time.
 - **Interactive Recipe Instructions:** Follow cooking steps with dynamic timers, images, and instructions.
 - **Responsive Navigation:** Custom navigation designed for ease of use on both touch devices and desktop.